 In the game, Mount Roraima provides a significant bonus to adjacent tiles, granting both +1 Faith and +1 Science.
 This makes it an excellent choice for players who want to focus on religion or science-based victory conditions.
 Additionally, it acts as a mountain, making it impassable and providing defensive bonuses to units stationed on it.

-- The defensive bonuses from the mountain can also be used to protect valuable cities or military units from enemy attacks.
+2. Defensive advantage: Use the defensive bonuses from the mountain to protect valuable cities or military units from enemy attacks.

 In conclusion, Mount Roraima is a valuable natural wonder for players looking to focus on religion or science in Civilization 6.
 Its adjacency bonuses and defensive benefits make it a great addition to any player’s strategy.